Contract Support

 Physician Associates

 Practices employing PAs will need to ensure that they are supervised in a safe, supportive manner, and assure themselves of the quality of their work as they would for any employee.
+Issues around PA contracts with these changes should be discussed with the BMA or practice HR adviser, and the LMC is happy to support such queries.

 Sign up for updates